-Added another, “This is the single most life changing thing I’ve ever learned from TikTok.
+Added another: “This is the single most life changing thing I’ve ever learned from TikTok.
 I’ve been doing this every night for 6mos.
 Can’t sleep w/out it now.”

 Is this an effective sleep aid?
 Experts weigh in

+On the other hand, breathing through your mouth has been linked to sleep disorders, bad breath, gum disease and misalignment of the teeth.
 When a person breathes through their mouth during sleep, it can often indicate some kind of nasal restriction or obstruction.

-"We often mouth breath when we are trying to intake more oxygen, like after after a vigorous sprint," Dr. W. Christopher Winter, a neurologist and sleep specialist in Charlottesville, Virginia, told TODAY.
+"We often mouth breath when we are trying to intake more oxygen, like after a vigorous sprint," Dr. W. Christopher Winter, a neurologist and sleep specialist in Charlottesville, Virginia, told TODAY.

 But if you’re breathing through your mouth at night, Mojica warns that taping it shut is not the solution.

 “You want to figure out why you’re mouth breathing,” he told TODAY.
 “You want to find the source of the snoring.”

 One possible cause is sleep apnea, which happens when a person’s upper airway becomes blocked repeatedly during sleep, reducing or completely stopping airflows, according to the National Heart Lung and Blood Institute.
 It can be related to obesity, heart or kidney failure, endocrine disorders and other serious conditions.

 A deviated septum, a nasal polyp, allergies or asthma could also be causing you to mouth breathe, Mojica said.